Maldives police say key suspect in Nasheed attack arrested

-COLOMBO, Sri Lanka (AP) — Maldives police said Sunday they have arrested a person believed to be the prime suspect in an explosion that critically wounded the country’s former president and was blamed on Muslim extremists.
+COLOMBO, Sri Lanka (AP) — Maldives police said Sunday they arrested a person believed to be the prime suspect in an explosion that critically wounded the country’s former president and which was blamed on Muslim extremists.

-Police now have in their custody three of the four suspects in Thursday’s blast targeting former President Mohamed Nasheed, who is recovering in a hospital after multiple surgeries.
+Police said they now have three of four suspects in custody.
+Thursday’s blast targeted Mohamed Nasheed, currently the speaker of Parliament, who is recovering in a hospital after multiple surgeries.

-Police did not give details of the latest suspect or his background but in a text message confirmed that they believe he is the person whose pictures were released Saturday as authorities sought public assistance for identification.
-The remaining suspect remains at large.
+Police did not give details on the latest suspect or his background, but in a text message confirmed that they believe he is the person whose pictures were released Saturday as authorities sought public assistance identifying him.
+The fourth suspect remains at large.

-Prosecutor General Hussain Shameem told reporters Saturday that investigators still don’t know which group was responsible.
+Officials blamed Islamic extremists for the attack, although investigators still don’t know which group was responsible.
 Two of Nasheed’s bodyguards and two apparent bystanders, including a British citizen, were also wounded.

-A relative tweeted early Sunday that Nasheed had long conversations with some family members.
+Nasheed has been an outspoken critic of religious extremism in the predominantly Sunni Muslim nation, where preaching and practicing other faiths are banned by law.
+He has been criticized by religious hard-liners for his closeness to the West and liberal policies.

 Hospital officials said Nasheed, 53, remains in an intensive care unit after initial life-saving surgeries to his head, chest, abdomen and limbs.
+A relative tweeted early Sunday that Nasheed had been able to have long conversations with some family members.

-They told reporters that shrapnel from the blast damaged his intestines and liver, and that a piece of shrapnel broke his rib and had been less than a centimeter (0.4 inches) from his heart.
+Shrapnel from the blast damaged Nasheed’s intestines and liver, and a piece of shrapnel broke his rib and had been less than a centimeter (0.4 inches) from his heart, hospital officials said.

-Nasheed is currently the speaker of Parliament and has been an outspoken critic of religious extremism in the predominantly Sunni Muslim nation, where preaching and practicing other faiths are banned by law.
-He has been by religious hard-liners for his closeness to the West and liberal policies.

 Officers from the Australian Federal Police were assisting with the investigation, following a request from the Maldives.
-A British investigator also was to arrive in the Indian Ocean archipelago on Sunday.
+A British investigator was also set to arrive in the Indian Ocean archipelago on Sunday.

 Nasheed was the first democratically elected president of the Maldives, serving from 2008 to 2012, when he resigned amid protests.
 He was defeated in the subsequent presidential election, and was ineligible for the 2018 race due to a prison sentence, but has remained an influential political figure.